EduardoGarzon/Portugol-VisualG/README.md

-# VisualG-Portugol
+# Portugol em VisualG
- Here are my codes in Portugol Language that I did using some exercises in VisualG.
+***
+ * Codes developed in Portugol (pseudocode programming language) using the VisualG development environment for initial learning in programming logic.
+***